About London Bloomsbury

 staffMEET THE DEAN

 Before joining The University of Law in 2009, Sandie was a practising solicitor for 15 years, specialising in Employment Law.
-She holds a Postgraduate Certificate in Academic Practice and is currently completing a Master's in Education with the Open University.
+She holds a number of post-graduate qualifications in different disciplines and she is currently studying psychology.